Kneiphof: Thirteen Years' War

 In February 1440, representatives of both Altstadt and Kneiphof took part in a convention in Elbląg, at which a decision was made to establish the Prussian Confederation.
 Both were founding members of the Confederation in March 1440, while Löbenicht was not.
 In 1454, the Confederation asked Polish King Casimir IV Jagiellon to incorporate the region into the Kingdom of Poland, to which the King agreed and signed the act of incorporation in Kraków, and the towns rebelled against the Teutonic Knights at the beginning of the subsequent Thirteen Years' War and recognized the Polish King as rightful ruler.
-The rebellion in Königsberg was supported by the merchant class and led by Altstadt's Bürgermeister, Andreas Brunau.
+The rebellion in Königsberg was supported by the merchant class and led by Altstadt's mayor, Andreas Brunau.
 Based upon the example of Danzig (Gdańsk), Brunau hoped to turn Königsberg into an autonomous city within Poland with control over all Samland.
-On 19 June Kneiphof's Bürgermeister, Jürgen Langerbein of Stralsund, paid fealty to the Polish chancellor, Jan Taszka Koniecpolski.
+On 19 June Kneiphof's mayor, Jürgen Langerbein, paid fealty to the Polish chancellor, Jan Taszka Koniecpolski, confirming the city's accession to Poland.

 Brunau lost the support of Altstadt and Löbenicht on 24 March 1455 due to spontaneous opposition from craftsmen and workers, with the rebels retreating to Kneiphof.
 The workers in Kneiphof were too weak to defeat Brunau's rebels.
 Komtur Heinrich Reuß von Plauen, supported by Old Prussian freemen bringing 300 horses, approached the city on 15 April, with Altstadt and Löbenicht paying homage in the following days.
 Kneiphof remained in rebellion, however, protected by water and walls.
 Langerbein's forces consisted of 1,000 men, including 400 from Danzig.
 Plauen had the support of Altstadt, Löbenicht, 300 Sambian freemen, and soldiers led by Silesian and Saxon nobility, including Balthasar of Żagań, Hans and Adolf von Gleichen, Johann von Wartenburg, and Botho von Eulenburg.